Atticus29/swarmReporter/README.md

 Bivuoac is Uber for swarms: it matches swarm reporters with available beekeepers nearby.

 ## User stories
+- [ ] A user is alerted if a username already exists
+- [ ] Greedy users are prevented from claiming more swarms
+- [ ] A claimed swarm re-appears as available if it is not physically retrieved by a certain amount of time
+	- [ ] Contact information between reporter and responder is exchanged
+	- [ ] Swarm reporters pay swarm responders a very small sum of money for retrieving the swarm.
+	- [ ] Reporters and responders can cancel a report/claim
+	- [ ] Reporters can decline a claim
 - [ ] A user can log in/authenticate
 - [ ] A user can report a swarm
 - [ ] A responding user can see the report and find out how far away it is from their location/address.